dibaccory/PEAR/PEARWebsite/PEAR-app/README.md

 2. On second terminal run `firebase serve` to open on `http://localhost:5000`

 ## To deploy
-1. Build the angular project for production `ng build --prod` on first terminal
+1. Build the angular project for production `ng build --prod`
-2. On another terminal run `firebase delpoy` and navigate to [PEAR Website](http://pear-f60a2.firebaseapp.com)
+2. Then run `firebase delpoy` and navigate to [PEAR Website](http://pear-f60a2.firebaseapp.com)

 --------------
 ## Development server